Medical Affairs: A Complete Guide for Healthcare Professionals

 Medical Affairs Salary: What Healthcare Professionals Can Expect

-The salary of a medical affairs professional depends on the level of experience, role, company size, and geographic location.
+The salary depends on various factors, including level of experience, role, company size, and geographic location.

 The base pay ranges between 6L and 9L per year(3).